Hyperion (horse): Stud record

-He was retired to stud when he was five years old and became a phenomenal success.
+He was retired to stud when he was 5 years old.
+He was a highly successful sire until his death on 9 December 1960, at the age of 30.

-An important stallion, he sired the winners of 752 races, including 53 stakes winners that had 84 stakes wins, and was the leading sire in Great Britain & Ireland six times, counting amongst his progeny:
+An important stallion, he sired the winners of 752 races, including 53 stakes winners that had 84 stakes wins, and was the leading sire in Great Britain & Ireland for six times, counting amongst his progeny: